takemaru/dnet/README.md

 The "nodes" part describes nodes, at which a switch and/or section(s) are connected.
 In the above example network, nodes are indicated by black or red circles.
-The following YAML data shows some nodes in the example network; three sections are connected at the first line (i.e., section_-001, section_0302, and section_0303), while a section and a switch is connected at the fourth line (i.e., section_0302 and switch_0010).
+The following YAML data shows some nodes in the example network; three sections are connected at the first node (i.e., section_-001, section_0302, and section_0303), while a section and a switch is connected at the fourth node (i.e., section_0302 and switch_0010).

 ```yaml